LiarPrincess/Violet/Documentation/BigInt.md

 “Option 3” is very interesting because it means that `x` and `-x` will point to exactly the same object in memory (since magnitude is the same), and the sign information would be stored inside the pointer.
 Given that `ManagedBufferPointer` uses ARC for memory management, this whole operation would just `retain` the buffer without any allocation.
 Unfortunately all of this it is quite difficult to implement, so we will pass.

 The remaining 2 options are “2 complement” and “sign + magnitude”.
-This choice boils down to: “how complicated do you want your `div`?” (`div` is the most complicated operation).
+This choice boils down to: “how complicated do you want your `div`?” (`div` is the most complicated operation to implement).

 We went with “sign + magnitude” which gives us simpler `div` at the cost of more complicated `and`, `or` and `xor`.